ryze-labs/investment-theses/english/mercurial_finance.md

 Liquidity is further enhanced by allowing users to deposit other tokens (ie SOL/SRM) to mint synthetic stablecoins like mUSD, which can be deposited in the dynamic vaults.
 These users gain the benefit of retaining exposure to their deposited asset, while earning double yield from:

+1. Interest paid from Dynamic Vaults
+2. Yield from native staking rewards

 After depositing their assets, lenders will receive Liquidity Provider (LP) tokens which can be utilized to further boost capital efficiency via: